omkarjha/C_Programming/README.md

 ## How to Use

 To use this repository, simply clone or download the repository to your local machine.
-The programs are organized by topic in separate folders, making it easy to find the program you need.
+The programs are named by topic, making it easy to find the program you need.

 Each program is stored in its own file with a descriptive name, making it easy to understand what each program does.